-Rumba software takes full advantage of the Windows graphical user interface and tabbed browsing capabilities.
-Together, these features help improve user efficiency and simplify the sharing and manipulation of data among multiple PC and host platforms.
+Rumba takes full advantage of the Windows graphical environment and tabbed browsing capabilities.
+Together, these features help improve user efficiency, and simplify the sharing and manipulation of data among multiple PC and host platforms.

-Using Rumba software, you can:
+Using Rumba, you can:

-- Access multiple host sessions simultaneously from the same window - Switch system keyboards as you do in Windows (ALT+SHIFT) - Copy and paste data between tabs or windows - Capture screen data to a file - Copy information to the Windows Clipboard (including, in Rumba Mainframe Edition, the ability to copy only unprotected fields)

-- Rumba AS/400 Edition: Use long passwords to provide an additional authentication mechanism with stricter encryption and tighter security - Rumba UNIX Edition: Use the History feature to maintain a larger list of recently performed operations and scroll back to them easily
+- Access multiple host sessions simultaneously from the same window - Switch system keyboards as you do in Windows (ALT+SHIFT) - Copy and paste data between tabs or windows - Capture screen data to a file - Copy information to the Windows Clipboard (including, in Rumba Mainframe Edition, the ability to copy only unprotected fields) - Use the History feature to maintain a larger list of recently performed operations and scroll back to them - Rumba AS/400 Edition: Use long passwords to provide an additional authentication mechanism with stricter encryption and tighter security